dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 We'll want secure connections so we'll use TLS 1.2 over TCP using a pre-shared key.
 You'll have to decide how each app will know the pre-shared key.
 In the WWDC 2019 example, a four digit code is shared between players of the game.
 This isn't practical for seamless connectivity, so get that key onto the device in another secure way.
 Just don't send it over the wire!

-The implementation here is pretty much a parrot of the WWDC 2019 sample code.
-Yay for CryptoKit!
+The implementation here is lifted from the WWDC 2019 sample code, and uses CyptoKit.

 {% highlight swift %}